Four dead in Kenya blaze as fire trucks "run out of water"

 He added that firefighters arrived within minutes but were unable to stop it spreading.

-"We may be having the best of equipment but without water there is nothing that they could do."
+"We can have the best equipment but without water there is nothing that they could do."

 In all, it took eight hours to contain the fire, Kenya Red Cross said.